You've Already Proven You Belong Here.

 Hi, I'm Heather.

 I've been in the rooms where decisions get made.
 I've navigated the dynamics that don't show up in any job description.
-I've felt the quiet pressure to adapt in ways that didn't always feel true to who I am — and I've learned, over time, how to lead without losing myself in the process.
+I've felt the quiet pressure to adapt in ways that didn't feel true to who I am — and I've learned, over time, how to lead without losing myself in the process.

 I'm not a certified coach with a framework I learned in a classroom.
 I'm a scientist and leader who has lived this, studied it, and built a practice around helping other women in STEM do the same — with more clarity, less friction, and a lot more confidence in their own voice.